pinyin/tween-here/README.md

 ... and you can achieve a surprising number of effects with this simple API.

+All animations are implemented with [FLIP technique](https://aerotwist.com/blog/flip-your-animations/), so the performance should be relatively good.

 ## Design Target

 [Motions are important](https://material.io/guidelines/motion/material-motion.html#material-motion-why-does-motion-matter).